-22. Construction Company Yard means the yard or facility for a business which may construct a variety of buildings, infrastructure, facilities, roads and other types of projects.
+19. "Construction Company Yard" means the yard or facility for a business which may construct a variety of buildings, infrastructure, facilities, roads and other types of projects.
 The Storage Yard must be incidental to the construction company building and use and meet all performance standards.

-23. Convenience Store - Open 24 Hours means A retail establishment with not more than 4,500 square feet of gross floor area offering for-sale prepackaged food and beverage products, household items, newspapers and magazines, and sandwiches and other freshly prepared foods, such as salads, for off-site consumption.
+20. "Convenience Store" means a retail establishment offering for-sale prepackaged food and beverage products, household items, newspapers and magazines, and sandwiches and other freshly prepared foods, such as salads, for off-site consumption.

-24. 15.
+21. 45.
 "Conditional use" means a use permitted in one or more zones as defined by this title, but which, because of characteristics peculiar to such use, or because of size, technological processes or equipment, or because of the exact location with reference to surroundings, streets, and existing improvements or demands upon public facilities, requires a special degree of control to make such uses consistent with and compatible to other existing or permissible uses in the same zone or zones.
 A "conditional use" is a form of special exception.

-25. 16.
+22. 46.
 "Conditional use permit" means the documental evidence of authority granted by the board of adjustment to locate a conditional use at a particular location.

-26. 17.
+23. 47.
 "Cottage" means a detached, single-family dwelling unit 1,500 square feet or less in size.

-27. 18.
+24. 48.
 "Cottage housing development" means a development containing single-family cottages and may include a percentage of carriage units and two-unit homes as authorized under the provisions set forth in Chapter 18.11 NBMC, Medium Density Residential.
 The development site is designed with a coherent concept in mind with shared functional open space and facilities.

-28. 19.
+28. 49.
 "Court" means an open, unoccupied uncovered space, other than a yard, on the same lot with a building or buildings and which is bounded on twothree or more sides by exterior building walls of other enclosing devices such as such building or buildings, including the open space in a house, court or apartment, providing access to the units thereof.

-1. "Design guidelines" means standards and principles relating to a variety of land use and community elements, including but not limited to site design, building design, landscaping, parking, signage, and pedestrian amenities, as found in North Bend's design review regulations, Chapter 18.34 NBMC.
+1. "Design guidelines" means standards and principles relating to a variety of land use and community elements, including but not limited to site design, building design, landscaping, parking, signage, and pedestrian amenities, as found in North Bend's design review regulations, Chapter 18.34 NBMC, and within the City's Form Based Code adopted by reference.

-2. Detached accessory dwelling unit means an accessory dwelling unit that is partly or entirely part of a building that is separate and detached from a principal housing unit, such as a single family unit, duplex, triplex, townhome, cottage, or other housing unit.
+2. "Detached accessory dwelling unit" means an accessory dwelling unit that is partly or entirely part of a building that is separate and detached from a principal housing unit, such as a single-family unit, duplex, triplex, townhome, cottage, or other housing unit.
 A detached accessory dwelling unit located attached to or above a nonresidential, freestanding structure on the property is considered detached.
 For example:

-a.
-A freestanding garage with an accessory dwelling unit is a detached accessory dwelling unit.
+- a.
+A freestanding garage with an accessory dwelling unit is a detached accessory dwelling unit. - b.

-b.
 A freestanding accessory dwelling unit may share a wall with a second freestanding accessory dwelling unit and meet the adopted definition of "detached accessory dwelling unit."

-2.3.
+2. 3.
 "Detached building" means a building that is not attached to any other building.

-3.4.
+3. 4.
 "Development" means any manmade alteration of unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, storage of equipment and materials and subdivision of land.
 For properties within the floodplain, development also includes the removal of more than five percent of the native vegetation on the property, or alteration of natural site characteristics.